ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-print.md

-v Package has continuous integration checks. x Package contains unexpected files. i Package depends on the following obsolete packages: [blah,sp] i Function names are duplicated in other packages
+v Package has continuous integration checks. x Package contains unexpected files. i Package depends on the following obsolete packages: [blah,sp]

 i Current status:
 x This package is not ready to be submitted.